Choosing the Best Plastic Surgeon – 5 easy tips

 How do you pick the best plastic surgeon for you?

 Back when I was a kid, you didn’t have to worry about picking the best plastic surgeon, because you didn’t really gave a choice, as we only had one option in a 100 mile radius.
 Now I live in Cleveland, and last time I checked, there were over 50 plastic surgeons within only 50 miles.
 Online reviews and sites like Angie’s List certainly give you some information.
-Who your insurance covers will narrow things down as well.

 Below are my top 5 tips for choosing the best plastic surgeon, or really any type of surgeon.
 Please notice that price is not anywhere on this list- I’ve found that unless you’re going someone who has really become famous for one particular type of procedure, Plastic Surgeons tend to price themselves pretty similarly within a given market.
 And board certification is also not on this list- that is a complicated topic which I plan to write a dedicated post on later.
 But if you would like to find a board certified plastic surgeon in the meantime, you can search for one at the American Society for Plastic Surgery (ASPS) website.